Understanding your health

 The main types of urinary incontinence

-Emergency urinary incontinence occurs when the bladder muscle contracts involuntarily and uncontrollably, and the pelvic floor is not strong or coordinated enough to retain urine.
-Leakage is preceded or accompanied by an urgent need to urinate, and can be triggered by the sound of running water, putting the key in the door on the way home, taking a shower, and so on.
+Urge urinary incontinence occurs when the bladder muscle contracts involuntarily and uncontrollably and the pelvic floor is not strong or coordinated enough to hold urine.
+Leakage is preceded or accompanied by an urgent need to urinate.
+Several common triggers can cause this type of incontinence, including the sound of running water, putting the key in the door when coming home, or taking a shower.
+This intense feeling of urgency can significantly affect your daily life.

 What causes urinary incontinence?